 - Expert advice and guidance on all fostering related matters.

 - Membership of Foster Talk providing additional information, support and benefits.

 - An active participation group for all children associated with Compass Fostering offering activities and exciting days out throughout the year.

 Each Compass Fostering foster carer will have a named Supervising Social Worker who will support you, your own children and the child(ren) you look after.
 You will be visited regularly, both formally and informally to talk about any issues you, your family or your child in placement may have.

 Under certain circumstances we can also arrange temporary care for your fostered child to spend time in another home should you need a break.
 Respite care should be planned and we will help you to decide where your child should stay for a short while to give you a break.

 We offer a fostering allowance for every night that a child or young person lives in your home which includes a weekly payment for carers.
 This is not a salary but it enables you to fully meet the needs and expenses of the fostered child.
 It is based on the age of the child fostered and length of service.
-You can read more about the pay we offer foster carers here.

 At Compass, we aim to build a community that offers support and friendship.
 Our local groups meet regularly, allowing foster carers to share thoughts, experiences and information in a relaxed setting.
 From local coffee mornings to family fun days, from support groups to conferences, you’ll be warmly welcomed as part of the family.